euc-dev/ws1-sdk-intelligence/docs/Android/android-install.md

 - INTERNET

   Required.
-Used to report data to Workspace ONE Intelligence.
+Used to report data to Omnissa Intelligence.
 - ACCESS_NETWORK_STATE

   Optional.
 Allows providing network connectivity information such as carrier and network type.